First-order quantum-gravitational correction to Friedmannian cosmology from covariant, holomorphic spinfoam cosmology: Semiclassical Friedmannian Cosmology

 The corresponding quantum theory, satisfying the fundamental commutator

 is, therefore, given by the correspondence principle

-In this representation, $\hat{z}$ and $\hat{\bar{z}}$ are multiplicative and derivative operators, respectively.
-By means of this correspondence principle, the transition from the quantum constraint equation (\ref{4}) to a semiclassical, symplectic theory of the form
+In this representation, $\widehat{z}$ and $\widehat{\overline{z}}$ are multiplicative and derivative operators, respectively.
+By means of this correspondence principle, a transition from the quantum constraint equation (\ref{4}) to a semiclassical, symplectic theory of the form

-is realized.
+can be realized.
 In terms of the scale factor and its derivative, this equation leads to a first-order quantum-geometry-corrected, semiclassical Friedmann Hamiltonian constraint

-where $H_{Cl.} = - 3 R \dot{R}^2/(8 \pi G)$ is the Hamiltonian constraint that governs the gravitational part of the dynamics of classical general relativistic Friedmannian cosmology.
+where $H_{\textnormal{Cl.}} = - 3 R \dot{R}^2/(8 \pi G)$ is the Hamiltonian constraint that governs the gravitational part of the dynamics of classical general-relativistic Friedmannian cosmology.
 Note that since the precise relation between the transition amplitudes of the EPRL model and any canonical loop quantum gravity dynamics is unknown, nonetheless there are certain points of contact, the quantum Hamiltonian constraint (\ref{4}) and the symplectic structure (\ref{symplstr}) have to be taken as inputs.
-Furthermore, after a derivation of the EPRL transition amplitude in a coordinate-independent setting, a change from generally covariant variables to coordinates in a Hamiltonian formulation was introduced by parametrizing the scale factor and its derivative in terms of a cosmological time $T$.
-With all due caveats, the specific first-order BRV quantum modification $H_{Qu.}$ to the classical Friedmann constraint $H_{Cl.}$ is taken seriously, and the physics it describes is analyzed.
-The product $\alpha \beta$ appearing in the quantum contribution $H_{Qu.}$ can be fixed by comparing the Poisson bracket of $z$ and $\bar{z}$ in (\ref{symplstr}) with the Poisson bracket of the loop quantum cosmology variables $c$ and $p$ by way of $\{z, \bar{z}\} = - 2 \mathfrak{i} \alpha \beta \{c, p\}$, yielding $\alpha \beta = - 3 \mathfrak{i} t/(16 \pi \gamma G)$.
-The Hamiltonian constraint (\ref{5}) is recast in the form of the non-linear, homogeneous, ordinary differential equation
+Furthermore, after a derivation of the EPRL transition amplitude in a coordinate-independent setting, a change from generally covariant variables to coordinates in a Hamiltonian formulation was achieved by formally parameterizing the scale factor and its derivative in terms of a cosmological time $T$.
+With all due caveats, the specific first-order BRV quantum contribution $H_{\textnormal{Qu.}}$ to the classical Friedmann constraint $H_{\textnormal{Cl.}}$ is, in the following, taken seriously, and the physics it describes is analyzed.